fetchai/docs-archived/docs/learn_the_concepts/glossary.md

 **Yield Farming**: yield farming is the practice of staking or lending crypto assets in order to generate high returns or rewards in the form of additional cryptocurrency.
 Yield farming protocols incentivize liquidity providers to stake or lock up their crypto assets in a smart contract-based liquidity pool.
 These incentives can be a percentage of transaction fees or a governance token.
 These returns are expressed as an annual percentage yield (APY).
 As more investors add funds to the related liquidity pool, the value of the issued returns rise in value.

-**Volume**: volume Volume in cryptocurrency marketplaces is sometimes expressed as a 24-hour period.
-Wallet
+**Volume**: a market's volume, also known as trading volume, is the total number of units exchanged during a specific period of time.
+It is a calculation of the quantity of separate assets that were traded throughout the course of that time.
+A buyer and a seller are involved in every transaction.
+The facilitating exchange records the transaction whenever they come to an agreement at a particular price.
+The trade volume is then calculated using this data.
+Any trade asset, such as stocks, bonds, fiat money, or cryptocurrencies, may be used to measure trading volume.

-A safe digital place or storage device for cryptographic assets.
-Wallets can be offline or online (see hot and cold wallets).
+**Wallet**: a safe digital place or storage device for cryptographic assets.
+Wallets can be offline or online (e.g. hot and cold wallets).

 **Web3**: it is a notion for a new version of the World Wide Web (WWW) that integrates ideas like decentralization, blockchain technology, and token-based economics is known as Web3 or Web 3.0.
 It has been likened to Web 2.0 by some engineers and journalists, who claim that data and information are consolidated in a limited number of businesses frequently referred to as "Big Tech".
 Gavin Wood, a co-founder of Ethereum, first used the phrase Web3 in 2014, and in 2021 venture capital firms, major technological companies, and cryptocurrency enthusiasts began to show interest in the concept.